Search

 Primary card: Amazon Pay ICICI (for Amazon spending, 5%) Secondary card: Axis Neo (for Zomato/Blinkit, up to 40% off)

-This combination gives you best-in-class rewards for most purchases without any annual fees.
+This combination gives you the best-in-class rewards for most purchases without any annual fees.

 Tip #5: Check for Pre-Approved Offers Regularly